Enrichment at St Edmund's

 Enrichment opportunities in at St Edmund's include:

-- Lunchtime and after-school clubs like chess, computing, art, sewing or sport
+- Lunchtime and after-school clubs like choir, art, sewing or sport

 - Music lessons (usually paid for by parents) and opportunities to use musical talents, for example in choirs, bands or orchestra – both practising and performing